Technology leaders from Dormagen

 Every day, forklifts drive into and out of the warehouse, loading and organizing goods and products.
 Just like building blocks, all of the individual steps performed here join to create one harmonious overall picture.
 The factory building, designed by graffiti artist Martin Heuwold, symbolizes one thing above all: Covestro has the courage to implement new ideas.
 Raising the curtain on Covestro's largest production site in NRW.

-Resource-saving soft foam production (TDI)
+Pioneer in resource-saving flexible foam production (TDI)